 17. Artsy light fixtures

 While we’re on the topic of lighting, switch out that old antiquated light fixture for an artsy light fixture.
-You can pick up a super cute lighting fixture like this pendant chandelier from Home Depot and have someone from task rabbit install it for dirt cheap.
+You can pick up a super cute lighting fixture like this Farmhouse pendant chandelier and have someone from task rabbit install it.

 18. Outlet cover switch